aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/pageset/_index.md

 ```

 Gets a set with all the odd pages of the document in their original order.

+ **Remarks:**

 Odd pages have even indices since page indices are zero-based.

 **Returns:**
 [PageSet](../../com.aspose.words/pageset/) - A set with all the odd pages of the document in their original order.